 Protection of confidential is indefinite or perpetual.

-Information is protected by the law of confidential information for so long as the information is kept confidential.
+It's protected by the law of confidential information for so long as the information is kept confidential.

 Civil or Criminal Law?